Stewart-Taylor/LaserBox/README.md

 LaserBox
+========
 By Stewart Taylor
-========

-C# Laser System this is a system that will allow you to laser sources and reflection objects.
+C# Laser System
+This is a system that will allow you to create laser sources, reflection objects and objects that block lasers.

 http://www.youtube.com/watch?v=n-7wsvW-96Q